yusufessam22/dsml-portfolio/index.md

 Welcome, and thank you for stopping by my data science and machine learning portfolio!

-I'm Yusuf, a part-time analytics postgraduate student at Georgia Tech and an aspiring applied data science and machine learning professional.
+I'm Yusuf, a part-time analytics postgraduate student at Georgia Tech and applied data science and machine learning professional.
 This space brings together projects I've worked on through academic research, collaborations with universities, and self-guided learning.

 These projects reflect my experience working with real-world data, where I’ve applied data science and machine learning techniques such as statistical analysis, regression modelling, and time series forecasting to uncover meaningful insights.
 While much of my work has been shaped by research-driven challenges in academic settings, I’ve also taken the initiative to explore ideas independently, building complete workflows from data preparation to model evaluation.
 The skills I’ve developed are highly transferable and relevant to any field where data plays a central role, and I’m always eager to explore new problem spaces and continue learning through hands-on work.